kyleung1/Gundam-Sim-Game/README.md

 ## Things to work on:

 - ui
-- fix cylinder beams
+- center beam starting to rifle barrel
 - add more pages
 - attack animations
 - more animations in game
-- fix beam directions